yousefelassal/quote-cron/README.md

 > Anybody can make history.
 Only a great man can write it.

 > Friendship is held to be the severest test of character.
 It is easy, we think, to be loyal to a family and clan, whose blood is in your own veins.

+> Chaos and Order are not enemies, only opposites.